alistairboyer/Cubefile/README.md

 [Documentation on Read the Docs](https://cubefile.readthedocs.io/en/latest/)

 Cube files are generated from quantum mechanical chemistry calculations.
-They contain data about the atoms of a molecule: their element, charge and position.
+They contain data about the atoms of a molecule: their element, charge and position, as well as volume data from molecular orbital calculations - where you can expect to find electrons within a molecule.

 This package contains a single module for processing cube files.
 Example usage: